google/android-uiconductor/README.md

 ## Requirement
-- Linux (Mac and windows should also work, but need write the pakcage and start script for each platform)
+- Linux (Mac and Windows should also work, but need write the pakcage and start script for each platform)
 - Jdk 8+
 - Android SDK 28
 - adb installed and setup correctly in the env